GR Supra (2019-)

 To complete the order you have to be over 18 years old and have the following with you:

 Drivers are able to get their IDP over the counter on the same day, provided they have the supporting documents.
 You can also order one as early as three months prior and delay the start date of your permit, however a permit cannot be backdated.

 Each version of the IDP costs £5.50.
-There are three permits in total.
-So if you need two permits, you will pay £11.
+There are three types of permit.
+If you need two permits (because you're driving across two countries that require different permits, for example), you will pay £11.
 Which one or how many you need depends on where you will be driving.

-An international driving permit is valid for 1 to 3 years from the date it’s issued, depending on the type required.
-If you need a permit after that time, you will then need to reapply in person for a second permit.
+An international driving permit is valid for one to three years from the date it’s issued, depending on the type required.
+If you need a permit after that time, you will need to reapply in person for a second permit.

-For countries outside of the EU, you should check with your insurer to make sure your policy covers you.
-If it doesn’t, you can either upgrade your policy or, depending on your insurer, pay for it as an extra – this usually covers you for 30 days.
+If you're driving your own car outside of EU countries, check with your insurer to make sure your policy covers you.
+If it doesn’t, you can either upgrade your policy or, depending on your insurer, pay for a standalone, temporary car insurance policy.

-Once you’re insured you should receive a Green Card (an internationally recognised confirmation of insurance – see below) to take with you.
-If you don’t, make sure you request one – it’s free.
+Once you’re insured you should receive a green card (an internationally recognised confirmation of insurance – see below) to take with you.
+If you don’t, make sure you request one.